Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version4/day21/README.md

 # What am I working on?

-I am going to be adding the game ending song, preparing for V4 release.
+I am going to be adding the death of player sound, preparing for V4 release.